check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

 failure of another member (by the decision of failure detector), regardless of being master or not, it directly removes the problematic member from its member list.
-This standalone member removal decision making can easily lead to divergence of member list between cluster members.
+This standalone member removal decision making could easily lead to divergence of member list between cluster members.

 In the new design, when failure detector of a member suspects that